 - 1. Engage in deep breathing for 2-5 minutes.
 Close your eyes and concentrate on the air going in and out of your lungs.
-Take long, deep breaths, fill your lungs and abdomen, hold your breath, and then exhale. - 2.
+Take long, deep breaths, hold your breath, and then exhale. - 2.
 Tense and relax different muscle groups.
-For example, if your shoulders are tense pull them back and hold them for a few seconds, then relax.
-This will help you relax problematic muscles. - 3.
+For example, if your shoulders are tense pull them back and hold them for a few seconds, then relax. - 3.
 Engage in guided imagery for a few minutes.
 Pick a scene that you find peaceful, beautiful, and natural.
-Think about what you see, what you hear, what you feel and what you smell while in this scene. - 4.
-Try to describe the anxiety.
-Focus your attention on your anxiety and think about the feelings it causes: how large is it?
+Think about what you see, what you hear, what you feel and what you smell. - 4.
+Describe the anxiety.
+Focus your attention on your anxiety and think about the feelings it causes.
+How large is it?
 Where is it located in your body?
-What is its color, its shape, and its texture?
-If you can completely experience a physical sensation it will often disappear. - 5.
-Exercise will help you to release anxiety and excess energy and, as a result, reduce body tension. - 6.
-Engage in positive self talk.
+What is its color, shape, and texture?
+If you completely experience a physical sensation, it will often disappear. - 5.
+Exercise helps release anxiety and excess energy and, as a result, reduce body tension.

+6. Engage in positive self talk.
 This involves: (a) thinking about rational responses to counter negative thoughts (e.g., instead of saying "I'm going to fail this test" say "I have the ability to do this, I just need to get some help."); (b) thoughts that help you to cope with stress (e.g., "a little anxiety is helpful.
 I will just try my best."); and (c) thoughts that keep you on task (e.g., "I can write this paper if I break it into smaller steps.")

-Prior to the test: Arrive early so you can sit where you are most comfortable, and avoid people who are anxious and might cause you to doubt your knowledge.
-When you receive the test look it over, read the directions twice, and then organize your time efficiently.
-Don't rush through the test, but work at a comfortable pace and don't worry about how far along classmates are on the test.
+Prior to the test: Arrive early and sit where you are most comfortable.
+Avoid people who are anxious and might cause you to doubt your knowledge.
+Look the test over, read the directions twice, and then organize your time efficiently.
+Don't rush but work at a comfortable pace.
+Don't worry about how far along classmates are on the test.

-During the test: Try using deep breathing and muscle relaxation: take small breaks to work on relaxing.
-Other suggestions include: (a) get a drink of water and try to clear your mind, (b) move onto easier questions, (c) eat something or chew gum as an anxiety distraction, (d) ask the instructor a question, (e) think about post-exam rewards for a minute, (f) utilize positive self talk.
-Come up with positive statements which help to keep you calm, such as "this is only one test," "I am familiar with this material," "this test doesn't reflect on my intelligence."
+During the test: Try deep breathing and muscle relaxation: take small breaks to work on relaxing.
+Drink water and try to clear your mind,.
+If you encounter a difficult question, move onto easier questions.
+Eat something or chew gum.
+Ask the instructor a question.
+Tell yourself, "this is only one test" and "I am familiar with this material."
+Provide a post-exam reward.